Small Business HQ

 How can you solve this challenge of CRM?

-Therefore, you need to communicate to them concrete ROI forecasts and realistic benefits of adopting the CRM system.
+Therefore, you need to communicate to them concrete ROI forecasts and the realistic benefits of adopting the CRM system.

 Consider giving the answer to the following questions to mitigate this challenge of CRM adoption: